Polycarbonate Injection Moulding

 Flash

-Adjust pressure and ensure proper mold closure
+Adjust pressure and ensure proper mould closure

 Weld lines